heckelson/gis-ws2019/Exercise_2/README.md

 * apologetic O(n^3) algorithms
 * the worst variable naming scheme since assembler was a thing
 * lots of ```Array[Array[Double]]```
+* three of the best activation functions there are

 Anyway:
 This program is split into two files: